McCloud/Sargeant remedy; Government consultation response - February 2021

 The Government issued their response to the transitional protections remedy consultation on 4 February 2021, where it addressed unlawful discrimination under the 2015 pension reforms.

-The link for the consultation response can be found here
+The link for the consultation response can be found here:

 XPS appreciate that this legislation will affect future member benefit entitlement and that not only will you have questions but will also want to know how your pension may be affected!
 However, the response is complex with many areas, such as taxation, still to be addressed.
-Legislation is still to be drafted and implemented before any changes can, or will, be made to the police scheme pension regulations and software systems.
+Legislation is still to be drafted and implemented before any changes can, or will, be made to the fire scheme pension regulations and software systems.
 As such, service and tapering will continue on the current basis until such legislation is finalised.
 Retirements will continue to be calculated under current benefit structures and no pension projections beyond 31 March 2022 will be issued by the Blue Light Administration team.
 Member Self Service is still available for calculating projections, which will be based on current legislation / benefit structures; we will update when this changes.

 Further details of the consultation response and a Q & A factsheet, prepared by XPS, can be located below.